sama-cc/Phase-2-Project/README.md

 3. Edit Button - Activating this button will show the Edit Team Form.
 Activating this button again will hide the Edit Team Form.

 4. Delete Button - Activating this button will delete the corresponding team.
+A confirmation prompt will appear before the team is deleted.

 #### Edit Team Form